WildMooseGames/quest-system-plugin/README.md

 UQuestEventUtility::RegisterToEvent_Bool(this, GlobalEventKey, OnEventStateChanged);
 ```

-The delegate will be triggered when the SetEventValue method will be called for with the same EventKey
+The delegate will be triggered when the SetEventValue method is called for with the same EventKey

 ## Miscellaneous

-The custom dialogue editor is inspired from https://github.com/jinyuliao/GenericGraph
+The custom dialogue editor is inspired by https://github.com/jinyuliao/GenericGraph